A Little Lower than the Angels: Synopsis

 The novel is told from the perspectives of several different characters, from the fictional character Mercy Baker to the character based on the real-life Joseph Smith.

 Mercy and Simon Baker arrive in Nauvoo, Illinois, with their three children and another on the way.
 On the boggy banks of the Mississippi River, the Mormon community is plagued by "swamp fever", and their eldest son, Jarvie, soon falls ill with the same disease.
 Joseph Smith arrives and, along with Simon and other men, gives Jarvie a blessing, to no effect.
 Mercy goes out into the woods to collect herbs for her son, and suddenly gives birth there.
 She brings the baby and her scavenged medicine home to find that Jarvie is already getting better.
-Mercy slowly recovers, while her friend Eliza Snow and Joseph Smith draw closer.
+Mercy slowly recovers, while her friends Eliza Snow and Joseph Smith draw closer.

-Joseph announces the doctrine of polygamy to the brethren of the church, and then directly goes to propose to Eliza.
+Joseph announces the doctrine of polygamy to the brethren of the church, and then directly goes to propose it to Eliza.
 Mercy witnesses the sealing ceremony of Eliza and Joseph, but is very uncomfortable with the idea of polygamy and feels that her friend Eliza is being taken advantage of.
 Jarvie and the family's maid, Vic, become romantically involved, but Vic is banished when Simon catches the two of them together.
 Meanwhile, Emma Smith learns about her husband's multiple wives and feels betrayed, especially by her friend Eliza.

 Joseph Smith is imprisoned and killed after ordering the destruction of a printing press, and church leadership transitions to Brigham Young.
 Mercy continually gets pregnant and gives birth, with recovery taking longer each time.
 She gives birth to twins, which leaves her weak, and when one of the twin girls dies, she is unable to manage the house.
 Brigham Young tells Simon Baker that he should take on a second wife, Charlot, who arrives in the Baker home under the pretense of a housekeeper.
 Jarvie catches his father and Charlot together and puts up a strong resistance against Charlot's rule over the household.
 Mercy, feeling better one morning, gets out of bed to find that Simon was sleeping with Charlot.
 Realizing that the only way she can retain power in her family and her marriage is to play along, Mercy maintains a tense relationship with her new sister-wife.

 Mobs begin setting fire to homes, including the Bakers', and they are forced to move into Charlot's house.
 Brigham Young eventually makes the call for the members to abandon their homes and go west.
 The Baker family packs up and leaves in their wagons, but as they pass their old, burned-down home, Mercy dies.